 The same applies for caregivers.
 You and your loved one are under an enormous amount of pressure just dealing with the emotional toll of dementia, daily hands-on care and any other serious health issues.
 Additional drama has no place in the caregiving equation.

 I simply do not have the time or the inclination to deal with insensitive people.
-I would never go out of my way to be mean or hateful to anyone, but there comes a time when boundaries need to be set and respected.
+I would never go out of my way to be mean or hateful to anyone, but there comes a time when boundaries need to be set and enforced.

 The bottom line is you cannot change people.
-Balancing your own sanity, your loved one’s wellbeing and the duty you feel to relatives is an immense challenge.
+Balancing your own sanity, your loved one’s well-being and the duty you feel to relatives is an immense challenge.
 However, your number one concern is your loved one’s welfare.
 Because they depend on you, that means your mental and physical health is also a high priority.

 You can try to sit these people down and be rational about your feelings and their treatment of you, but most will never see the light.
 I want to be clear: I am not promoting family break-ups or estrangement.
 Everyone faces familial challenges and handles them in their own way.
 However, since I was diagnosed, my outlook and approach have changed.

-Change is Up to You
+Deciding How to Avoid Family Drama is Up to You

 If you can come to an understanding where they realize you will not tolerate such behavior, then that is a wonderful thing.
 Open communication and appreciation of other points of view are vital to healthy relationships.
 However, your family member may not entertain either of these notions.
 They may not even be capable of doing so.
 If they were, they probably would have examined their behavior and made efforts to change already.